 "The skeleton belongs to a premature baby who, due to regional conditions and its burial method, has been mummified under natural processes," said Farzad Forouzanfar, an anthropologist of the Cultural Heritage and Tourism Organization of Iran.

 So what can we conclude about Makhunik and the tiny mummy?
-It appears that much of the media reporting regarding the case has been spurred on by rumour and misrepresented through sensationalism.
-It seems most probable, the mummy is the naturally preserved remains of a baby, as anthropological studies revealed.
+It appears that much of the media reporting regarding the case has been spurred on by rumor and misrepresented through sensationalism.
+It seems most probable that the mummy is the naturally preserved remains of a baby, as anthropological studies revealed.
 Nevertheless, it is curious that legends of “little people” do not just exist in Iran but can be found in many cultures around the world.

-According to Dr Susan Martinez, author of ‘The History of the Little People: Their Spiritually Advanced Civilizations around the World’, an ancient race of people who were small in stature once inhabited the Earth.
-She refers to legends and stories from many cultures, such as the dwarf gods of Mexico and Peru, the Menhune of Hawaii, the Nunnehi of the Cherokee, as well as African Pygmies and the Semang of Malaysia, and draws upon discoveries of tiny tunnel networks, small coffins, low doorways in mounds, and pygmy-sized huts, as evidence of this ancient race.
+According to Dr. Susan Martinez, author of ‘The History of the Little People: Their Spiritually Advanced Civilizations around the World’, an ancient race of people who were small in stature once inhabited the Earth.
+She refers to legends and stories from many cultures, such as the dwarf gods of Mexico and Peru, the Menehune of Hawaii, the Nunnehi of the Cherokee, as well as African Pygmies and the Semang of Malaysia; and draws upon discoveries of tiny tunnel networks, small coffins, low doorways in mounds, and pygmy-sized huts, as evidence of this ancient race.

-While Dr Martinez’s work has attracted both criticism and scepticism, others have been more open to the idea:
+While Dr. Martinez’s work has attracted a large amount of both criticism and skepticism, others have been more open to the idea:

 “Tales and legends of the wee folk, or little people, are numerous around the world.
 At times they are reportedly meddlesome, but always very mysterious.
 Through her extensive research into the subject matter, Susan Martinez, Ph.D., establishes the little people as the progenitor of civilization and one of the ancestors of the people of today,” said researcher and author Jack Churchward.